rickubo/node-red-tweet-monitor/README.md

 1. if you are monitoring your own twitter account, post a tweet.

+2. open the dashbord at http://<myproject>.mybluemix.net/dashboard url.
+Remind to replace <myproject> by your project name.

-2. check it out, and have fun!!
+3. check it out, and have fun!!